wamphlett/blog/homelab/home-assistant-in-kubernetes.md

 ```

 ## Summary
-This approach might be overkill for most people but if like me you have reservations about giving Home Assistant access to the host network, hopefully this give you a way forward.
+This approach might be overkill for most people but if like me you have reservations about giving Home Assistant access to the host network, hopefully this gives you a way forward.